Raybeam/rb_quality_plugin/README.md

 # airflow-dq

 ## Introduction
-This Airflow module includes support to perform data quality checks in a workflow.
+An Airflow module that includes operators to perform data quality checks.
+This module includes an Airflow operator that periodically check the results of a query and validates it against a specified threshold.

+Optionally:

+ - If it exceeds the specified threshold level and an Airflow operator that sends an alert through Slack or email about given threshold breach
+ - Results can be pushed to an external database to store the execution results history

 ## Features
 This Airflow module contains the following operators: